pyconll/pyconll/README.md

 conda install -c pyconll pyconll
 ```

 This package is designed for, and only tested with python 3.4 and up and will not be backported to python 2.x.
+File an issue if support is desired for a python version less than 3.4.

 ### Motivation